 Charlotte was awarded as a 2020 Forbes' 30 under 30 (Europe), named a Young Global Shaper by the World Economic Forum and a Leader of Tomorrow by the St. Gallen Symposium.

-In her spare time, Charlotte runs the bi-monthly EuropeanAI newsletter with >1900 subscribers, widely seen as the definitive resource for insights into developments in AI policy across the European Union.
+In her spare time, Charlotte runs the bi-monthly EuropeanAI newsletter, widely seen as the definitive resource for insights into developments in AI policy across the European Union.